xlak/hapara-delete/README.md

 - [GoGuardian close prevention](https://github.com/yeeteeyt/goguardian-bypass)

   Does not hide anything from GoGuardian.
 Only prevents tabs from being closed.
   Requires JavaScript bookmarklets to work.
+  This may also work for Hapara Highlights.

 - [Hide tabs from Hapara](https://raw.githubusercontent.com/FreshPenguin112/bookmarklets/main/hapara%20tab%20hide%20XD) ([Source on GitHub](https://github.com/ConnorCodesatSchool/HaparaDelete/issues/2))